UK seeks Northern Ireland rewrite of Brexit deal | DW | 21.07.2021

 Some British newspapers have dubbed the row with the European Commission "a sausage war"because ministers fear that chilled meats made in Great Britain will not be able to be sold in Northern Ireland.

-The row is also being watched by the Biden administrationwho has urged the UK to respect its commitments made under a 1998 peace deal, known as the Belfast Agreement.
+The row is also being watched by the Biden administration, which has urged the UK to respect its commitments under a 1998 peace deal known as the Belfast Agreement.

 A policy proposal paper put forward by the UK is that the European Court of Justice (ECJ) no longer acts as the ultimate arbiter on any disputes regarding Northern Ireland.

-The British government wants a more independent arbitration panel, fearing that the ECJ will make rulings which favor Brussels rather than London.
+The British government wants a more independent arbitration panel, fearing that the ECJ will make rulings that favor Brussels rather than London.

 Another proposed change concerns customs checks.
 In essence, the UK wants British goods which will only be sold in Northern Ireland — not then being moved into the EU single market — to be spared customs checks.

-A third is that goods, such as medicines, which are approved for sale in the UK but not in the EU are still allowed to be sold in Northern Ireland.
+A third is that goods, such as medicines, that are approved for sale in the UK but not in the EU would still be allowed to be sold in Northern Ireland.

 Currently there are shortages of medicines on the shelves in Northern Ireland because certain drugs are approved for sale in the UK but not in the EU.